ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 1. {{site.data.keyword.mon_short}} is provisioned and agent deployed.
 1. An Administrator monitors the app with {{site.data.keyword.la_short}} and {{site.data.keyword.mon_short}}.

-There are [scripts](https://github.com/IBM-Cloud/patient-health-frontend/tree/master/scripts) that will perform some of the steps below.
+There are [scripts](https://github.com/IBM-Cloud/patient-health-frontend/tree/master/scripts){: external} that will perform some of the steps below.
 It is described in the [README.md](https://github.com/IBM-Cloud/patient-health-frontend).
 If you run into trouble and want to start over just execute the `destroy.sh` script and sequentially go through the scripts that correspond to the steps to recover.

 <!--##istutorial#-->
 ## Before you begin